User rights

 Configuring the firewall

-Starting/stopping the firewall (init script)
+Starting/stopping the firewall (see firmware scripts)

 Inspecting the firewall with nft